-Many people within the boating world are aware of the fast, all weather Fairey built powerboats of the late 60’s and 70’s .. the Huntsman, Swordsman, Spearfish and Fantomes.
+Many people will remember the fast, all weather Fairey built powerboats of the late 60’s and 70’s .. the Huntsman, Swordsman, Spearfish and Fantomes.
 All of these are now much sought after ‘classics’ - power boats that excel in the kind of rough sea states, often found in the British and Atlantic coastal waters.

 These original classic designed boats managed to perform exceptionally well and maintain high speeds, giving their owners an exhilarating, yet comfortable ride through all weathers - literally the stuff of legends.